RSV mRNA Vaccine for Respiratory Syncytial Virus Immunization

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on immunosuppressive therapy, long-term corticosteroids, or have received certain vaccines recently, you may not be eligible to participate.

-What data supports the effectiveness of the RSV mRNA vaccine for respiratory syncytial virus immunization?
+What evidence suggests that this trial's RSV mRNA vaccine treatments could be effective for respiratory syncytial virus immunization?

 Clinical Sciences & Operations